P3il4/sd-gpt-prompter/README.md

 ## installation

 1. download and put into your extensions folder
-2. create files proxy.txt and key.txt in the root directory and put your proxy and user token in them respectively
+2. create files proxy.txt and key.txt in the extension's root directory and put your proxy and user token in them respectively

 ## modes